mailtoharshit/sldsx/tutorial/tutorial.md

 #Distribution
 If you are distributing a component that's built using SDSX, you need to package your component and SDSX static resource.
-This is to ensure that your component uses proper version of SLDS.
+This is to ensure that your component uses proper version of SDS.

 #Contribution
 You can fork this repo and contribute newer SDSX components or bug fixes.
 When you submit a new component, make sure it is in `metadata/aura` folder `metadata/aura/{yourcomponent}`